MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

         | summarize arg_max(TimeGenerated, *) by Account
         ```

-    >**Note:**  You can also review the "Total CPU" and "Data used for processed query" by selecting the bar "Completed" and compare the data between both statements.
+    >**Note:**  You can also review the "Total CPU" and "Data used for processed query" by selecting the "Query details" link on the lower right and compare the data between both statements.

 1. The following statement demonstrates the **make_list()** function, which returns a *list* of all the values within the group.
 This KQL query will first filter the EventID with the where operator.
 Next, for each Computer, the results are a JSON array of Accounts.
 The resulting JSON array will include duplicate accounts.
 In the Query Window enter the following statement and select **Run**: